djplaner/memex/sense/Paper Ideas/deal-with-bad-relationships.md

 # Dealing with bad relationships by turning BAD: An LMS migration case study

+Breaking the iron triangle is a key strategic need for contemporary higher education.
+Increasingly every institution is trying to figure out how to offer better quality learning opportunitites to more people in more ways at a cheaper cost.
+But such attempts challenge the widely accepted project management maxim that there exists "iron" constraints between quality, cost, and access.
+A maxim that suggests any change in one - expanding access - inevitably requires a change in the other two.

+Most attempts to improve learning and teaching - improving the digital fluency or pedagogical skills of academics; adopting a new LMS or a new curriculum management system; adopting a new pedagogy; developing a new set of course design principles -  tend to focus on the objects involved in learning and teaching - at atomist view.

+This exploratory case study seeks to answer the question: "What is the

 A case study of an LMS migration
 - TeLdesigner work is fruitfully dealing with relationships - post-digital, ANT
 - Too often the work they are set and how they are expected to work is atomistic, not relational